top of page

 I. Economic Inequality, Gender Inequality, and Entrepreneurship

 • Auguste, Daniel, Stephen Roll and Mathieu Despard.
-Online First (2/2022).
+2022.
 “The Precarity of Self-employment among Low- and Moderate-income Households."
 Social Forces.

 • Auguste, Daniel.
 2020.
 “Who Becomes a Business Owner in High-Inequality Regimes?
 The Conditioning Effect of Economic Inequality on the Impact of Individual Educational and Financial Endowment on Entrepreneurship.”
 Social Currents, 7(2): 131–154.